To pass this unit, please study the 18 vocabulary words below.

 UK

-A type of computer intended primarily for central distribution of data to other computers on the same network.
+a type of computer intended primarily for central distribution of data to other computers on the same network

 USA